cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - [[Old Vallaki Proclamation]]
 - Most Vallakians have no idea whom the statue in the square represents.
 The burgomaster claims it is [[Boris Vallakovich]], his ancestor and the town's founder, but there's no noticeable family resemblance.
 - Other stages off to the side for festivals
-- The townsfolk in the stocks were arrested for "malicious unhappiness" (spreading negative opinions about the upcoming festival).
-An iron padlock secures each set of stocks, and Izek Strazni carries the keys on an iron ring.
+- **The townsfolk in the stocks**
+	- arrested for "malicious unhappiness" (spreading negative opinions about the upcoming festival)
+	- An iron padlock secures each set of stocks
+	- [[Izek Strazni]] carries the keys on an iron ring
 - Three men, two women, and two boys are trapped in the stocks—all of them tired, wet, and famished
 	- The five adults have the statistics of human [[commoner]]
 	- the children are noncombatants